-- Job Info: Includes the Job Notes area where job-specific information can be captured. - Layout: On the Step and Repeat panel, you can create multiple copies (clones) of a job and apply flip, offset, rotate and drop settings to design seamless repeat patterns required in the textile industry. - Substrate: The Substrate Settings panel allows you to select a job-specific substrate that overrides the setting configured in Job Properties. - Printer: On the Print Settings panel, you can specify the required number of print copies, a print length, or a print range.
+- Job Info The Job Information panel shows the job name, ID number, size, color mode, print resolution, corrected substrate size, and selected template.
+The Job Notes area is where job-specific information can be captured. - Layout On the Step and Repeat panel, you can create multiple copies (clones) of a job and apply flip, offset, rotate, and drop settings to design seamless repeat patterns required in the textile industry.

+- Substrate The Substrate Settings panel allows you to select a job-specific substrate that overrides the setting configured in Job Properties. - Printer On the Print Settings panel, you can specify the required number of print copies, a print length, or a print range.